-Add mobile integrations to your existing methods
+Add mobile integrations to your existing communication methods in the workplace

 A lot of organizations have employees that spend much more time out in the world meeting clients and making sales than they do in the office.
-If you’ve got a sizable group of these types of workers, then they may not currently benefit from all of the investments you’ve made in internal communications.
+If you’ve got a sizable group of these types of workers, then they may not currently benefit from all of the investments you’ve made in internal methods of communications.